 The 2030 Agenda builds on the Millennium Development Goals , the 2012 Rio+20 UN Conference on Sustainable Development, and the UN Financing for Development process.
 The agreement of the2030 Agenda and the Paris Agreement on Climate Change,marked 2015 as a landmark year in international cooperation towards achieving sustainable development.

 Ireland was at the centre of the intergovernmental negotiations for the 2030 Agenda and the 17 Goals.
 Our then Ambassador to the UN Mr David Donoghue and the Kenyan Ambassador Macharia Kamau were appointed co-facilitators of the final phase of intergovernmental negotiations.
 More information on the SDGs can be found on the official UN sustainable development webpage.

 SDG Interdepartmental Working Group

-A meeting of the Interdepartmental Working Group took place on Thursday 10th October 2019.
-Provided here are the Minutes of this meeting.
+The latest meeting of the Interdepartmental Working Group took place on 11th December 2019.

 Please follow the links below to see the Minutes of the Interdepartmental Working Group meetings: